ssenart/home-assistant-gazpar/README.md

 # Home Assistant GrDF Gazpar

-GrDF Gazpar integration permit to integration in Home Assistant all your gas consumption data.
+GrDF Gazpar integration permits to integrate in Home Assistant all your gas consumption data.

 With that integration in place, you can display statistics by period: